bushw011/intro-to-git/README.md

        shows you how to set various GUI editors like `atom`, but you could also use something like `git config --global core.editor nano` to set it to a command line editor like `nano`.
-   * `VCS -> Commit Changes…` in WebStorm.
-This gives you a nice dialogue where you can select which files you actually want to include in this commit.
-This is useful because you may have made a few changes that are related to different issues – this dialogue makes it easier to comment separately on unrelated changes, increasing the value of your commits and commit messages.
-You can also use the `Diff` tool in that dialogue to remind yourself of what all you've changed, which makes it easier to write
     [informative, complete commit messages](http://chris.beams.io/posts/git-commit/).

 ## Pushing your branch to Github